 We also add the WP Rollback plugin and a few other essential plugins on every website we work with.
 That way, if a plugin goes feral during an update you can easily roll back to the previous version and get your site back.

 I also recommend updating the site in order: plugins, then the themes, WordPress updates always happen last.
-I also prefer doing plugins one at a time, so I can test the functionality after each update to make sure they work correctly after the updates.

 Problem Number 2: Nil or Poor Security